 After his days at Cambridge (MA in law) with John Cleese and Graham Chapman of Monty Python fame, Lynn became an actor and writer for stage and screen.
 Later, he added director and producer to his credits.

-For readers of Northern Insights though, his most notable achievement was, with Antony Jay, creation and scripting of 22 episodes of Yes Minister and 16 of Yes Prime Minister.
-Sean Holman referenced this work in a comment here on the earlier article ‘Smile’ and it awakened pleasant memories for me.
+To me, his most notable achievement was, with Antony Jay, creating and scripting 22 episodes of Yes Minister and 16 of Yes Prime Minister.
 Starring Paul Eddington and Nigel Hawthorne, these have been a personal favorite, watched repeatedly.

 The show gained enthusiastic fans and it was claimed to be Margaret Thatcher’ favorite TV series.
-The programs repeat now occasionally after more than two decades.
-Lynn was asked about why it holds up so well:
+Lynn was asked about why it holds up so well.
+He responded:

 Lynn answered another question about how the TV series portrayed government:

 There was not a single scene set in the House of Commons because the series is about the government.
 Government does not take place in the House of Commons; some politics takes place there, and much theatre takes place there.
 Government happens in private.

 As in all public performances, the real work is done in rehearsal, behind closed doors.
 Then the public, and the House, are shown what the government wishes them to see.